-n., The practice and study of protecting information by transforming it (encrypting it) into an unreadable format, called cipher text.
-Only those who possess a secret (private) key can decipher (or decrypt) the message into plain text.
+n., The practice and study of protecting information by transforming it (encrypting it) into an unreadable format, called ciphertext.
+Only those who possess a secret (private) key can decipher (or decrypt) the message into plaintext.
+[Computer and Information Sciences]

 cryptosystem